pistolPeterson/Puzzle-Game-Dev-Pack-Repo/README.md

 	- Demo A: A "debugging mode" that exposes some variables that you can manipulate.
 	- Demo B: A fun little musical example, in which you increase the intensity of the music as you make more connections.

-# How to Install

 [WebGL Build to play the demo scenes online!](https://musical-pete.itch.io/puzzle-game-developer-pack-demo-scenes)

 **Current Unity Version** is **2020.3.32f1**
 This will most likely be updated every month to the lastest Unity LTS version.

-- I want to mess around with the code and learn how it's made.
-	- The easiest way is to click on the green code button above this page and download the zip file of this project.
-- I want to have the latest updates of this project.
-	- Click on the green code button above this page and click on Open with Github Desktop.
-If there's a new update you would press "Fetch Origin" and that will obtain the latest updates of the project.
-- I want to help contribute
-	- This is similar to getting the latest updates above.
-Go to "How to contribute" for more information.

 # Upcoming Features